cfengine/documentation/guide/latest-release/known-issues.markdown

 3.6 but the default will change to 2 in future versions.

-### RHEL / CentOS 7 and systemd ###
+### RHEL / CentOS 7 ###

-* Installing the Community Edition gives the following message, but it should be silent:

-    Starting cfengine3 (via systemctl):                        [  OK  ]

-* Starting the CFEngine daemons from policy, e.g. bootstrapping, does not make systemd aware that CFEngine is running.
-Thus, using systemd while removing the rpm, starting, stopping CFEngine is not handled correctly.
+* The CFEngine Enterprise hub does not yet support RHEL / CentOS 7
+* The community package repositories hosted by CFEngine does not have the RHEL/CentOS 7 package.
+Please download and install the package separately.

 ### HP-UX specific ###